ninrod/rsynced-melpa/gnu/el-search-readme.txt

 Answer "yes" to the prompt asking whether you want the started search to drive the query-replace.
 The user interface is self-explanatory.

-It is always possible to resume an aborted query-replace session even if you did other stuff in the meantime (including other `el-search-query-replace' invocations).
-Since internally every query-replace is driven by a search, call `el-search-jump-to-search-head' to make that search current, and invoke `el-search-query-replace'.
-This will continue the query-replace session from where you left.

 Advanced usage: Replacement rules for semi-automatic code rewriting